catseye/Apple-Befunge/README.markdown

   format.

-The distribution also contains the source code, in ASCII text, for `APPLE BEFUNGE EDITOR`.
+The distribution also contains the source code, in ASCII text, for `APPLE BEFUNGE EDITOR`, in the `src` subdirectory.
 It is intended to be copied-and-pasted into an Apple ][+ emulator.
 This process, and the program itself, have been tested on a recent version of [AppleWin](http://applewin.berlios.de/).
+(And for this reason, and because I have not yet found a decent Apple ][+ emulator for non-Windows systems, the source code file has CRLF line terminators.
+This is intentional.)

 In version 1.0 of the distribution there was also a program called `APPLE BEFUNGE RUNNER`; its source code was intended to be pasted into